slipstream/SlipStreamClojureAPI/README.md

-# SlipStream Client API
+# SlipStream Clojure API

-SlipStream client library to query [SlipStream server API][ss-api].
+SlipStream Clojure library to query [SlipStream server API][ss-api].

 The API documentation is available on the [GitHub Pages site for this repository](https://slipstream.github.com/SlipStreamClientAPI).